 Over the last two decades, Cactus has become renowned for providing outstanding programming to all of the UK’s major broadcasters.
-In the most recent Broadcast Independent Survey, Cactus was ranked as the third biggest supplier to the BBC and the sixth biggest supplier to ITV.
+In the most recent Broadcast Independent Survey 2021, Cactus was ranked as the third biggest supplier to the BBC and the sixth biggest supplier to ITV.

-Each Saturday morning since 2006, Cactus TV has made BBC1’s hugely popular live cooking show, Saturday Kitchen Live and spin-off Sunday morning show, Saturday Kitchen Best Bites.
-We have also extended the SK brand, with two seasonal series of Christmas Kitchen, and Spring Kitchen with Tom Kerridge, and Kitchen Garden Live with the Hairy Bikers.
+Each Saturday morning since 2006, Cactus TV has made BBC One’s hugely popular live cooking show, Saturday Kitchen Live and spin-off Sunday morning show, Saturday Kitchen Best Bites.
+We have also extended the Saturday Kitchen brand, with Celebration Kitchen, nominated for a Sandford St Martin Award for the Celebration Kitchen Passover Special.

-Other recent production highlights include authored documentaries for UKTV featuring Sophie Ellis-Bextor on fame, Sara Cox on friendship and Grace Dent on romance, John Torode’s Malaysian Adventure (UKTV), two series of Weekend – with Aled Jones (ITV), six years of The Crime Thriller Season & Awards (ITV3), two series of children’s cookery show The Munch Box (ITV), The Roux Scholarship (UKTV), five series of The TV Book Club (C4), Madhur Jaffrey’s Curry Nation (UKTV), The Hairy Bikers’ Food Tour of Britain (BBC1&2), Ten Mile Menu (ITV), The Roux Legacy (UKTV), Drop Down Menu (C4), and three cooking series with Rachel Allen (UKTV).
+Production highlights include: Martin & Roman's Weekend Best!, hosted by the father and son duo, the show features celebrity guests in the studio, and two families each week to play along with games.
+Cactus TV also produced authored documentaries 'On' for UKTV featuring Sophie Ellis-Bextor On Fame, Sara Cox On Friendship and Grace Dent On Romance, John Torode’s Malaysian Adventure (UKTV), two series of Weekend – with Aled Jones (ITV), six years of The Crime Thriller Season & Awards (ITV3), two series of children’s cookery show The Munch Box (ITV), The Roux Scholarship (UKTV), five series of The TV Book Club (C4), Madhur Jaffrey’s Curry Nation (UKTV), The Hairy Bikers’ Food Tour of Britain (BBC1&2), Ten Mile Menu (ITV), The Roux Legacy (UKTV), Drop Down Menu (C4), and three cooking series with Rachel Allen (UKTV).

-Cactus TV’s proudest achievements include producing the highest-rated entertainment show on ITV for three years running – for The British Soap Awards - and winning one of Channel 4’s biggest ever commissions, for Richard & Judy, which we made daily, live, for over 8 years in the 5pm slot.
+Amongst Cactus TV’s proudest achievements is the production of the highest-rated entertainment show on ITV for three years running – The British Soap Awards - and winning one of Channel 4’s biggest ever commissions, for Richard & Judy, which we made daily, live, for over 8 years in the 5pm slot.

 Having left the umbrella of ALL3Media in 2012, Cactus also moved out of its long-term base in Kennington, to new premises in Clapham.
 Embracing their passion for interior design - and for huge, scary projects! - Amanda & Simon embarked upon a major renovation, transforming and re-imagining a series of sadly neglected old buildings into an amazing new home for Cactus.